harvardinformatics/website/content/rnaseq-workshop.md

 kallisto
 ---------

-We will run kallisto in an interactive node on the Odyssey cluster, although for normal use you would probably want to run it as a batch job.
-If you do not have an Odyssey cluster account, please partner up with someone who does.
+We will run kallisto in an interactive node on the Cannon cluster, although for normal use you would probably want to run it as a batch job.
+If you do not have an Cannon cluster account, please partner up with someone who does.

 First we'll need to get an interactive node for this work:
 	:::bash